AstikSharma/PDF-QA/README.md

         ```bash
         source venv/bin/activate
         ```
-    *   If none of the above work then:
+    *   If none of the above work then (bash in windows):
         ```bash
         source venv/Scripts/activate
         ```